 The mission of the Bishop McNamara High School Athletic Training staff is to provide optimal health care for all student-athletes in the Bishop McNamara community.
 The care provided should include the prevention, recognition, evaluation, initial treatment, continued treatment, referral, and proper rehabilitation for all athletic injuries and illnesses.
 Additional responsibilities include education of the patients and sports medicine aids, counseling of the patients, as well documentation and record keeping.
 It is also a goal of the Bishop McNamara Athletic Training staff to set a positive, Christian example for the student-athletes to follow in treating each other with respect and compassion.

-Ms. Jessica has served the Bishop McNamara athletics population since the fall of 2006.
-She received her bachelor's degree in Sports Medicine from Lynchburg College in Virginia, master's degree in Exercise Science and Health Promotion: Rehabilitation Science Track from California University of Pennsylvania and currently working to obtain her Doctorate in Athletic Training from University of Idaho.
+Dr. Jessica has served the Bishop McNamara athletics population since the fall of 2006.
+She received her bachelor's degree in Sports Medicine from Lynchburg College in Virginia, master's degree in Exercise Science and Health Promotion: Rehabilitation Science Track from California University of Pennsylvania and her Doctorate in Athletic Training from University of Idaho.
 She is a member of the National Athletic Trainers' Association and Maryland Athletic Trainers’ Association.
-In addition to her athletic training duties, Ms. Jessica also teaches Sports Medicine at McNamara.
+In addition to her role as Head Athletic Trainer, Dr. Jess is the Assistant Athletic Director for BMHS.

-Ms. Stephanie joined Bishop McNamara in the fall of 2013.
+Ms. Stephanie Tong joined Bishop McNamara in the fall of 2013.
 She earned her bachelor's degree in Sports Medicine from the University of Virginia and master's degree in Athletic Training from Virginia Commonwealth University.
 She is a member of the National Athletic Trainers' Association and the Virginia Athletic Trainers' Association.
-In addition, Ms. Stephanie is also the Athletic Department’s administrative assistant.
+In addition to her athletic training duties, Ms. Tong also teaches Sports Medicine at McNamara.

 Dr. Bennett previously served on the staff of the Center for Sports Medicine at the University of Pittsburgh, where his roles included being associate team physician with the Pittsburgh Steelers and head team physician for the University of Pittsburgh men's basketball team.